meirelop/TechInterviewPreparation/Data Engineering/Databases.md

 ![alt CAP triangle](https://raw.githubusercontent.com/meirelop/TechInterviewPreparation/master/Data%20Engineering/cap.png)

+## Consistency

+This condition states that all nodes see the same data at the same time.
+Simply put, performing a read operation will return the value of the most recent write operation causing all nodes to return the same data.
+A system has consistency if a transaction starts with the system in a consistent state, and ends with the system in a consistent state.
+In this model, a system can (and does) shift into an inconsistent state during a transaction, but the entire transaction gets rolled back if there is an error during any stage in the process.

+## Availability (Sharding)

+This condition states that every request gets a response on success/failure.
+Achieving availability in a distributed system requires that the system remains operational 100% of the time.
+Every client gets a response, regardless of the state of any individual node in the system.
+This metric is trivial to measure: either you can submit read/write commands, or you cannot.
+Hence, the databases are time independent as the nodes need to be available online at all times

 ## Partition Tolerance

 This condition states that the system continues to run, despite the number of messages being delayed by the network between nodes.
 A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
 Data records are sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.
-When dealing with modern distributed systems, **Partition Tolerance is not an option.
+When dealing with modern distributed systems, **Mostly, Partition Tolerance is not an option.
 It’s a necessity.
 Hence, we have to trade between Consistency and Availability.**

-## Consistency

-This condition states that all nodes see the same data at the same time.
-Simply put, performing a read operation will return the value of the most recent write operation causing all nodes to return the same data.
-A system has consistency if a transaction starts with the system in a consistent state, and ends with the system in a consistent state.
-In this model, a system can (and does) shift into an inconsistent state during a transaction, but the entire transaction gets rolled back if there is an error during any stage in the process.
+### CAP: RDBMS

+By default, most RDBMS are - CA. All the RDBMS have to have C, because they all support transactions.
+Mostly, they can be CP and CA depending on the configurations.
+If system is Consistent and Partitioned, it cannot be Available by just creating multiple master-slave copies.
+Since in case when master falls, system needs some downtime to promote slave as a new master

+### CAP: Hadoop

+Hadoop supports the Availability and Partition Tolerance property.
+The Consistency property is not supported because only namenode has the information of where the replicas are placed.
+This information is not available with each and every node of the cluster.